Ana Teresa Fernández

-Ana Teresa Fernández (born 1980) is a Mexican performance artist and painter.
+Ana Teresa Fernández (born 1981) is a Mexican performance artist and painter.
 She was born in Tampico, Tamaulipas, and currently lives and works in San Francisco.
-Fernández attended the San Francisco Art Institute, where she earned bachelor's and master's of fine arts degrees.
+After migrating to the United States with her family at 11 years old, Fernández attended the San Francisco Art Institute, where she earned bachelor's and master's of fine arts degrees.
 Fernández's pieces focus on "psychological, physical and sociopolitical" themes while analyzing "gender, race, and class" through her artwork.

 Her work is included in the permanent collections of the Nevada Museum of Art, Denver Art Museum, the Cheech Marin Collection, the Kadist Institute, and the National Museum of Mexican Art.

 Selected works

 Erasure

 On September 26, 2014, the small town of Iguala, Mexico made national headlines when 43 college students were brutally abducted and slain.
 According to a Time magazine article, "corrupt police and cartel thugs in the town of Iguala went on a killing spree."
 Although she didn't know any of these victims of violence personally, Fernández tackled this tragedy through an installation entitled Erasure.
 The installation includes paintings, sculpture, text, as well as a performance.
 A video and photographs from the performance where Fernández paints the entirety of a room black and proceeds to paint herself black until nothing but her piercing green eyes are visible.
 In a 2017 interview for the Denver Art Museum, Fernández speaks about Erasure and the 2014 Iguala mass kidnapping explaining, "[T]hrough this absence of my identity, I was kind of wanting people to question who are these students?
 Who are these 43 individuals?"

 Fernández depicts four paintings, one illustrating the back of the head, another uncovering the mouth, and one portraying the arms.
 All the paintings showcased the body parts covered entirely with black paint.
 The black paint symbolizes the injustice and cover-up the Mexican government had on the incident.
 The different body parts represent how the Mexican governments are in disarray and unable to protect the citizens of Mexico.